Fallen Legion: Reception

 Fallen Legion: Sins of an Empire received "mixed or average" reviews according to review aggregator Metacritic, based on 14 reviews.
 Fallen Legion: Rise to Glory has a 66 score on Metacritic, based on 11 critic reviews.

 The series has been praised for its combat system, gameplay and story, with some criticism for repetitiveness between games.
 Jon Mundy of NintendoLife gave the game a mostly positive review, praising its combat system and dialogue, while mentioning some criticism for its sharp learning curve.

 Destructoid gave the series received a 7.5 "Good" rating, with particular praise for the soundtrack and art style, commenting that "It definitely has the Japanese RPG fantasy feel down and made me think of PlayStation 1-era JRPGs".

 Fallen Legion was showcased at the SAAM Arcade at the Smithsonian Museum in 2017, and at Bitsummit's 2017 event.

 Sequel

 In June 2020, it was announced that a sequel was in the works.
-Titled Fallen Legion: Revenants, the game released in February 2021 for the Nintendo Switch and PlayStation 4.
+Titled Fallen Legion: Revenants, the game released in February 2021 for the Nintendo Switch and PlayStation 4, and for Xbox consoles on August 23, 2022.